 It is essential to think about this as early as possible, ideally before you begin any divorce proceedings.
 You should be realistic but identify what is truly important for you.

 For example, if you have children, what sort of relationship and parenting time would you like to have?
 There are many different child conservatorship (custody) options in Texas, so consider what would work in your life.

 Your divorce lawyer will be able to go through the different available options available to you and help you craft a customized custody plan.

 What about property and debts?
 Many people in divorce are convinced that they want to keep the family home.
 However, it may be that keeping the family home is a bad idea for you for financial or other personal reasons.

-Alternatively, you may be able to use this to help improve your negotiating position.
-You should consider all your financial assets when planning a proposed property division:
+Alternatively, you may use this to help improve your negotiating position.
+It would help if you considered all your financial assets when planning a proposed property division:

 - Second homes or vacation homes

 - Wine collections